sporeprotocol/spore-docs/docs/tutorials/create-first-spore/setup-account.md

 ## Next

-With your "account" set up and loaded, let's proceed to create your first spore on Nervos CKB Testnet: [Create your first spore on-chain](./create-spore).
+With your "account" set up and loaded, let's proceed to create your first spore on Nervos CKB Testnet ->